Safe Learning Control with Optimality and Stability Guarantees: Implementation of robust safe RL

 where $k_{a1}, k_{a2} > 0$ are learning gains, and $\operatorname{Proj}_{\mathcal{W}} \{\cdot \}$ is a projection operator for keeping the actor NN estimation within a compact set $\mathcal{W} \in \mathbb{R}^s$.

-To provide a PE-like condition {\mg that can be easily {\hwr checked} during the learning process,} and facilitate the stability analysis, we make the following assumption. \begin{assumption} Given the NNs \eqref{e4.2.1} and \eqref{e4.2.2}, the following conditions hold: \begin{enumerate} \item The optimal weights $W$ are norm-bounded by an unknown positive constant $\bar{W}$. \item The activation function $\phi(x)$ and its derivative $\nabla \phi(x)$ are norm-bounded by positive constants $\bar{\phi}$ and $\bar{\phi}_\nabla$ {\xywv on $\mathcal{X}$}, respectively. \item The sample number $N$ is large enough to satisfy the following PE-like condition
+To provide a PE-like condition {\mg that can be easily {\hwr checked} during the learning process,} and facilitate the stability analysis, we make the following assumption. \begin{assumption} Given the NNs \eqref{e4.2.1} and \eqref{e4.2.2}, the following conditions hold: \footnote{Assumption \ref{a3} is standard in solving optimal control problem using RL \cite{zhang2014online}.
+The first assumption is made to exclude the non-existence solution.
+The second assumption can be satisfied by taking sigmoid, Gaussian and other standard NN activation functions \cite{vamvoudakis2010online}.
+The last condition can be satisfied by choosing a large number of sampled data \cite{kamalapurkar2016model}.} \begin{enumerate} \item The optimal weight $W$ is norm-bounded by an unknown positive constant $\bar{W}$. \item The activation function $\phi(x)$ and its derivative $\nabla \phi(x)$ are norm-bounded by positive constants $\bar{\phi}$ and $\bar{\phi}_\nabla$ {\xywv on $\mathcal{X}$}, respectively. \item The sample number $N$ is large enough to satisfy the following PE-like condition

 where $\lambda_c$ is a positive constant. \end{enumerate} \end{assumption}